This post is also available in: Svenska

 Which foods are rich in iron?

 Iron occurs in two forms in food.
-As part of the hemoglobin molecule (heme iron) in meat and blood products and as a mineral salt in vegetable products.
+As part of the hemoglobin molecule (domestic iron) in meat and blood products and as a mineral salt in vegetable products.
 The body has a much easier time absorbing the heme iron.
 In addition, the “vegetable iron” competes to be absorbed in the intestine with calcium, which is particularly abundant in dairy products.

 Can I iron-enrich home-cooked porridge?

 Read carefully about what foods you should give your child.
 Provide iron-rich foods for both lunch and dinner (beans, green leafy vegetables).
 Preferably dried fruit and finely chopped / ground nuts for breakfast.
 A lacto-vegetarian diet for children often tends to be rich in dairy products.
 Try not to give dairy products during every meal, as calcium competes with iron absorption.
-Feel free to give fortified porridge regularly.
+Feel free to give industrially produced porridge regularly.

 My teenager wants to eat vegetarian